 Types and Cost

 All applications for Irish visas must be made initially using the online Visa Application System (AVATS) at www.visas.inis.gov.ie.
-On completion of the online form, applicants are then advised where to submit their application, which will either be the Irish Embassy or Consulate in their home country, or directly to the Irish Naturalisation and Immigration Service in Dublin.
+On completion of the online form, applicants will be advised on where to submit their application.

-Ireland is not part of the Schengen area and Schengen visas are not valid.
+Ireland is not a member of the Schengen Agreement, therefore the Schengen visa scheme does not apply.

 All visa applicants are expected to show bank statements to prove they have sufficient funds for the duration of their stay.